outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - potential: is the problem possible to solve with adjacent resources, what alternative queries can be run in parallel to reduce solution space the quickest
       - structure: what is the adjacent format for this problem
       - info: what info should be found/derived/generated in what structure (like sequence)
+      - cause: what causes can be used to justify interface query design intents & decisions
+      - change: what changes should the interface query support, and at what structures (like points in the logical sequence or tree)
+      - logic: what logical fallacies are possibly present or possible for this interface query? does it comply with logical rules like connecting info across interfaces (facts, assumptions, implications)

   - summary of advice